-In preparing for a job-experience opportunity, students should ask a few questions of themselves and of their mentors.
-A student should often be evaluating his or her interests in order to properly reflect on the path they’ve chosen.
-It’s OK to ask yourself, “Am I interested in this, and what am I hoping to get out of this?”
-Here is a list of questions a student should consider asking the professionals they are shadowing, interning or being mentored by.
+In preparing for a job-experience opportunity, students should introspect and pose questions to their mentors.
+A student should often be evaluating their trajectory and asking themselves, "Am I interested in this, and what am I hoping to get out of this?"
+Some sample mentor questions for dental hygiene students:

-Career advancement is important in any field, and the answer to this question may give students a realistic view of those opportunities in dental hygiene.
-Plus, it’s always great to know if someone's work gets boring, or if it’s easy to keep it fresh and interesting.
+- Career advancement is important in any field, and the answer to this question may give students a realistic view of those opportunities in dental hygiene.
+Plus, it is always great to know if someone's work gets boring, or if it is easy to keep it fresh and interesting.

-We can all learn from each other's experience, and it’s a great idea to ask dental professionals what they did right and what they would change if they could go back and start fresh.
+- We can all learn from each other's experience.
+Ask dental professionals what they did right and what they would change if they could go back and start fresh.
 The more advice and tips students can collect, the better.

-Every person has an idea of their ideal work to life balance.
-Some dental hygienists put their career above all else, while others believe family life, traveling or other activities are very important.
+- Every person has an idea of their ideal work-life balance.
+Some dental hygienists put their career above all else, while others believe family life, traveling, or other activities are very important.
 Students should find out how different dental professionals find balance, and work to apply any tips they receive.

-Again, students should pick up as many hints and tricks as possible.
+- Again, students should pick up as many tips and tricks as possible.
 Avoiding common pitfalls may help make for a smoother journey through dental school, and can set students on a clearer path towards a career in dental hygiene.

 Dental Hygiene Student Networking Resources

-Much of life is about who you know, which holds true for dental hygiene students as they look for networking resources to help them through school.
-Networks are critical for furthering opportunity; students should take advantage of the people they meet and keep in mind ways that they can contribute to a network.
-Here are some handy networking tips for students pursing dental hygiene degrees.
+Networks are critical for furthering opportunity; dental hygiene students should take advantage of the people they meet and keep in mind ways that they can contribute to a network.
+Here are some networking tips students can use as part of their dental hygiene student resources.

-Tip 1 – Don’t be shy around dental professionals.
+Tip 1: Do not be shy around dental professionals.

-It’s okay to make the first move and introduce yourself to dental professionals in a confident way.
+It is okay to make the first move and confidently introduce yourself to dental professionals.
 Make eye contact, shake someone's hand and smile.
 It can be intimidating, but keep in mind that in the dental business especially, a great smile goes a long way.
 Being genuine and polite are key to breaking the ice.

 Sign up for volunteer opportunities or events sponsored by the local dental health society or clinics, or apply for a student leadership position at dental school.
 It may take some time and energy, but putting in the extra effort while still in school can save students precious networking time after graduation.

-Keep personal profiles tidy, and know anything posted online is never 100 percent private.
+Keep personal profiles tidy, and know anything posted online is never 100% private.
 Create one professional social media page and keep the content industry-related.
-This is a great way to stay in touch with your dental hygiene networks and share articles, academic accomplishments or interesting research.
+This is a great way to stay in touch with your dental hygiene networks and share articles, academic accomplishments, or interesting research

-Students should start using their resources and building networks while in dental hygiene school.
+Learners should start using their resources and building networks while in dental hygiene school.
 Take advantage of opportunities to connect with dental professionals and other students through private and school organizations.
-Students who get involved early can learn a great deal from this collection of groups and resources in dental hygiene, as well as school sponsored clubs and organizations.
+Students who get involved early can learn a great deal from this collection of groups and resources in dental hygiene, as well as school-sponsored clubs and organizations.

-An organization for education professionals, students and administrators.
-Students get the benefit of free membership with enrollment in a member institution, and all student members have access to a myriad of scholarships, awards and fellowship opportunities.
+An organization for education professionals, students, and administrators.
+Students get the benefit of free membership with enrollment in a member institution, and all student members can access myriad scholarships, awards, and fellowship opportunities.

-A resource hub for hygienists and students, ADHA has information for student members just starting out, either by volunteering, interning or first becoming officially licensed.
+A resource hub for hygienists and students, ADHA provides information for student members just starting out, either by volunteering, interning, or first becoming officially licensed.
 It also walks students through the final stages of exam-taking and offers advice on entering into the profession.

-A membership-based student connection and support service group designed specifically for dental students.
-The ASDA hosts events, provides how-to information and offers professional mentorship programs in dental health.
+This organization is a membership-based student connection and support service group designed specifically for dental students.
+The ASDA hosts events, provides how-to information, and offers professional mentorship programs in dental health.

 A diversity-focused, membership-based group that holds annual conventions, offers student scholarships and grants, continuing education, and career advancement.
-NDHA specifically focuses on increasing accessibility of oral healthcare throughout the country and on increasing African American membership.
+NDHA specifically focuses on increasing oral healthcare accessibility throughout the country and on increasing Black membership.

 Exam Prep: Dental Hygiene Study Resources

-The National Board Dental Hygiene Examination (NBDHE) is a comprehensive, 350 multiple-choice question exam.
-There are two components, one that covers theory and principle, and one that covers knowledge and skill.
-Students should not underestimate the necessary preparation, as first-timers will pass the exam at a 77.4 percent rate.
-Help ease exam stress with this list of helpful study resources to ensure thorough preparation.
+The National Board Dental Hygiene Examination (NBDHE) measures cognitive skills through a 155-question short-form exam.
+The exam includes two components, one that covers theory and principle, and one that covers knowledge and skill.
+Students should not underestimate the necessary preparation.
+Despite a 92% exam passing rate in the previous NBDHE, the new short-form exam may provide a different challenge.
+Help ease exam stress with this list of study resources to ensure thorough preparation.

-The American Dental Association offers this sample test for students studying for the NDHBE.
-The formatting and questions listed are similar to those on the actual National Board of Dental Hygiene Examination.
+The American Dental Association offers a ample test for students studying for the NBDHE.
+The practice test uses formatting and questions similar to those on the actual National Board of Dental Hygiene Examination.

 Students who are members of the ADHA can log on and prepare for exams with other students in an interactive community on this site.